Vhaeraun - extensive info

 school are permitted Vhaeraun is little known on the surface world

-among nondrow or in the Lolth-dominated cities of the dark elves in the
+among nondrow or in the Lolth-dominated cities of the dark elves in

 Underdark.
 Among those nondrow aware of the activities of his followers